DataDog/integrations-core/docs/developer/process/agent-release/pre-release.md

     Image for Windows-Python 2 might not be built automatically for each RC.
 In order to build it, trigger the [dev_branch-a6-windows](https://github.com/DataDog/datadog-agent/blob/1b99fefa1d31eef8631e6343bdd2a4cf2b11f82d/.gitlab/image_deploy/docker_windows.yml#L43-L61) job in the datadog-agent Gitlab pipeline building the RC (link shared by the release coordinator).

 !!! note
-    In some cases, the CI may be broken on both the release branch and `master` during release week due to testing limits or developement dependency changes and **not** code changes.
-Fixes for these issues will be merged to `master`, and if they aren't include on the release branch the Azure pipelines will fail.
+    In some cases, the CI may be broken on both the release branch and `master` during release week due to testing limits or development dependency changes and **not** code changes.
+Fixes for these issues will be merged to the `master` branch, and if they aren't include on the release branch the Azure pipelines will fail.
 If these changes are only test related (no code change), the CI fixes can be cherry-picked to the release branch and don't need a release.
 This will ensure that the Azure pipelines only fail on code-related errors.

 ### Communication